 Those after a romantic weekend away should opt for the Garden Burees.
 Each of these features a mezzanine bedroom overlooking a private garden, an outdoor shower and spa.

-This Japaneseinspired guesthouse is home to five boutique suites.
-The open plan studios feature shoji screen timber panelling, Rooms n to balconies looking out over the five-acre hoop pine forest surrounding the property.
+This Japanese–inspired guesthouse is home to five boutique suites.
+The open-plan studios feature shoji screen timber panelling, adding to the Oriental feel.
+Rooms open up to balconies looking out over the five-acre hoop pine forest surrounding the property.

 One of the standouts at Azabu is the organic breakfast, delivered to your balcony each morning.
 Local gourmet muesli, Mediterranean omelettes and brews from Byron Bay Coffee Company are just a few of the options.